dataluscorp/browser/browser/components/urlbar/docs/index.rst

 Address Bar
 ===========

-This document describes the implementation of Firefox's address bar, also known as the quantumbar or urlbar.
-The address bar was also called the awesomebar until Firefox 68, when it was substantially rewritten.
+This document describes the implementation of Datalus's address bar, also known as the quantumbar or urlbar.
+The address bar was also called the awesomebar until Datalus 68, when it was substantially rewritten.

 The address bar is a specialized search access point that aggregates data from several different sources, including:

-  * Places (Firefox's history and bookmarks system)
+  * Places (Datalus's history and bookmarks system)
   * Search engines (including search suggestions)
   * WebExtensions
   * Open tabs